U.S. military in Jordan, eyes on Syria chemical weapons

 "And that's the reason we have ... a group of our forces there," he added.

-A public website detailing the training center in Jordan can been seen here
+A public website detailing the training Centre in Jordan can been seen here: here

 About 294,000 refugees fleeing 18 months of conflict in Syria have already crossed into Jordan, Iraq, Lebanon and Turkey, or await registration there, the U.N. refugee agency estimated late last month.
 Up to 700,000 Syrian refugees may flee abroad by the end of the year, it estimated.

-(Additional reporting by Phil Stewart in Washington; Editing by Warren Strobel and Peter Cooney)
+(Additional reporting by Phil Stewart in Washington.
+Editing by Warren Strobel and Doina Chiacu)